vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_auto_certs.md

 --bridge-network vch1-bridge
 --tls-cname *.example.org
 --tls-cert-path <i>path_to_cert_folder</i>
+--organization 'My Organization'
+--certificate-key-size 3072
 --thumbprint <i>certificate_thumbprint</i>
 --name vch1
 </pre>

-The Docker API for this VCH will be accessible at `https://dhcp-a-b-c.example.com:2376`.
+The Docker API for this VCH will be accessible at https://dhcp-a-b-c.example.org:2376.

+You can also deploy a VCH to use custom server certificates in combination with auto-generated client certificates, as demonstrated in the example [Combine Custom Server Certificates and Auto-Generated Client Certificates](tls_custom_certs.md#certcombo).